-- All information required in Section 4.1: Submittal Requirements for All Applications, and all information required in Section 6.4: Submission Requirements for All Subdivisions. - 2.
-All information required in Section 6.5: Submission Requirements for Minor Subdivisions. - Certification, signature, and stamp of the professionals who prepared each plan or report including where applicable including Licensed Land Surveyor, NH Licensed Civil Engineer, Wetland Scientist, Soil Scientist, Landscape Architect, Architect, or other licensed design professional. - 4.
+- 1. All information required in Section 4.1: Submittal Requirements for All Applications, and all information required in Section 6.4: Submission Requirements for All Subdivisions. - 2.
+All information required in Section 6.5: Submission Requirements for Minor Subdivisions. - 3.
+Certification, signature, and stamp of the professionals who prepared each plan or report including where applicable Licensed Land Surveyor, NH Licensed Civil Engineer, Wetland Scientist, Soil Scientist, Landscape Architect, Architect, or other licensed design professional. - 4.
 Construction plans for any proposed public improvements, utility extensions and improvements, drainage improvements, including construction details. - 5.
 Construction Cost Estimates. - 6.
 Easements and other necessary legal documents. - 7.
 The location and type of lighting for all outdoor facilities, including direction and area illumination, including pole and fixture details. - 8.
-The location, size and design of proposed signs and other advertising or instructional devices.
+The location, size and design of proposed signs and other advertising or instructional devices. - 9.
+Any other exhibits or data that the Planning Board may require to adequately evaluate the proposed development for Subdivision.